‘Host City Contract’gives IOC much leeway to cancel Olympics

 Reading from a prepared text on Tuesday, Hashimoto said: “The IOC has the right to cancel the games only if they are not held during 2020.
 This can be interpreted to mean the games can be postponed as long as they are held during the calendar year.”

-Under a section titled “Termination,” the IOC has the right to terminate for many reasons; state of war, civil disorder, boycott, and others.
+Under a section titled “Termination,” the IOC has the right to terminate for many reasons: state of war, civil disorder, boycott, and others.
 It also says the IOC can terminate if it has “reasonable grounds to believe, in its sole discretion, that the safety of participants in the games would be seriously threatened or jeopardized for any reason whatsoever.”

-In the same section, it says the IOC can terminate if “the games are not celebrated during the year 2020.”
-The contract says the IOC has to give local organizers, the city, and the national Olympic committee, 60 days notice to terminate.
+The same section says the IOC can terminate if “the games are not celebrated during the year 2020.”
+The contract says the IOC has to give local organizers, the city, and the national Olympic committee 60 days notice to terminate.

 The section also says the city, local organizers. and the national Olympic committee “waive any claim and right to any form of indemnity, damages or other compensation.”